MLHale/CYBR8950/README.md

 - (20%) Labs
 - (20%) Semester Project Milestone 1 - ([rubric](/projects/milestone1.md))
 - (20%) Semester Project Milestone 2 - ([rubric](/projects/milestone2.md))
-- (30%) Semester Project Milestone Final - (rubric TBA)
+- (30%) Semester Project Milestone Final - ([rubric](/projects/milestone3.md))

 Each project milestone will have a specific grading rubric that includes the core requirements for the project, any required intermediate milestone goals (such as short progress meetings with the instructor), the project due date, and the list of items that must be submitted.
 Each project will include a presentation component to be presented in class on the project due date.
 Projects build upon each other.
 The final Project is considered to be comprehensive.
 This means that <i>there is no final exam</i>.
 Final Project presentations will be presented on the day of the Final.

 ### Attendance
 - Class Attendance: You do not have to attend class except on presentation days (see below).
 Given the course is one day a week, attendance is highly recommended.
 Missing a single class is equivalent to missing 2-3 classes of a normal course.
 If you miss class, you are responsible for getting the material – including any assigned project work.
 - Presentation Attendance (Mandatory): If you miss class on a presentation day you will receive a 0 on the presentation portion of the project grade unless you have a university-approved excuse or an approved extension (see below).

 ### Group Work
 Students will work in groups.
 Group projects will include an individual participation grade worth 50% of the total group points, e.g. a group may make a 100% on a particular project, but an individual with low participation in the group may make a 50%.
 Participation will be anonymously rated by other group team members and the instructor.

 ### Team formation
 The instructor reserves the right to make a change to any team or any project during the course of the semester for any reason that may or may not be disclosed.
 Project rescoping will be performed in this event.

 ### Service Learning / Real World Customers
 As part of UNO’s strategic initiatives, individuals or groups may be partnered with community organizations in Omaha for service learning through the center for community engagement.
 If community partners can be identified, student projects (group or individual) in the class may work towards meeting community needs.
 In the event of community projects, appropriate scoping will be considered to ensure that community needs can be met within the time constraints of the coursework.

 ### Project Extensions and Late work
 Sometimes unforeseen events occur or development takes longer than expected.
 In such cases, project extensions will be allowed.
 To receive a project extension, individuals or groups must request an extension at least 24hours in advance of the project due date.
 Extension time frames are at the discretion of the instructor, but generally will not be longer than 1 week.
 Failure to request an extension 24 hours prior to the due date means that the work is due at the specified time.
 Late work without a requested extension will receive a 5% point reduction per day up to a total of 40%.
 Late work submitted 2 weeks after an original (or extended) due date will not be accepted.